ENGLISH 1010 Syllabus

 A jump drive and/or cloud service like Dropbox to make backups

-Hard copies of your essays
+Hard copies of your essay drafts

 for peer review groups or workshops (this might be for small groups or the entire class).